 He utilizes his extensive commercial photography experience to create stand-alone visual statements, often responding to social and political matters, as well as multi-photo sequential works.
 As a former high school educator, he believes that equitable, inclusive, and accessible facilitation means meeting every student where they are, hearing them, and creating a space or spaces where learning, collaborating, and creating are possible.

 Based in Ypsilanti, Michigan, Azzaro worked for the public school system at some level from 2013 to 2020.
-From 2017 until the lockdowns of COVID-19, he taught visual literacy through a remarkable photography program at Ypsilanti Community High School, where his students created charged imagery based on their own experiences.
+From 2017 until the lockdowns of COVID-19, he taught visual literacy through a remarkable photography program at Ypsilanti Community High School, where his students created charged, intentional imagery based on their own experiences.